aws-samples/shopfloor-connectivity/examples/custom-adapter-csvfile/README.md

 Example: CSV File adapter
 =========================

 that gradle project contains an example adapter for reading in CSV files to SFC.

-## CSV files...
-CSV files typically do have an attribute header and come with various `delimiters` like `;`, `,` etc.
+`Comma Separated Value` files typically do have an attribute header and come with various `delimiters` like `;`, `,` etc.

 ```csv
 pos34;volt35;rpm347